5 of the biggest operational challenges leaders face in 2025

 Challenge 2: Digital transformation

-The vast majority of businesses are on a digital transformation journey of some kind whether it be automating processes, improving the customer experience and/or moving to a centralised system.
-The trouble is, even if you know what you want to do, often you don’t have the budget or talent in place to action your digital transformation strategy.
+The reality is that digital transformation is no longer optional.
+Businesses who don’t embrace this wave of change will find themselves left behind.
+However, even if you know what you want to do, often you don’t have the budget or talent in place to action your digital transformation strategy.

 A lack of training and employee engagement can also often be a significant blocker to digital transformation, something that IT and operations leaders can only overcome with sufficient time investments in their teams.
 New technology and processes will always have a steep learning curve, so having the right knowledge in the organisation means being able to use the appropriate tools to your advantage.
 Employees must have buy-in to these new changes, alongside proper training on new technology and processes.